 Type your search below

-Tuesday 2 November is All Souls’ Day in the Christian calendar and this year the Minster will mark the date with a special day to remember those who have died and in particular those who have died during the pandemic.
+Thursday 2 November is All Souls’ Day in the Christian calendar and this year York Minster will mark the date with a special day to remember those who have died.

-We will be closed for sightseeing but open with free entry to welcome people into the cathedral who have been recently bereaved so they can remember their loved ones.
+We will be closed for sightseeing but open with free entry to welcome people into the cathedral who have been recently bereaved or people who simply want to remember loved ones who died many years ago.

 A space will be created inside the Minster for people to sit quietly, to reflect, to pray and to light a candle for their dead.
-Minster Chaplains will be available throughout the day alongside members of the St Leonard’s Hospice Bereavement Support Team.
-The team provides bereavement support free of charge and you do not need a connection to the hospice – see its website for more information: stleonardshospice.org.uk/grief
+Minster clergy and bereavement counsellors from St Leonard’s Hospice will be available for those who need them.

 Entry is free and no pre-booking is required.